On this page

 What’s happening now

-We are also continuing work on the new main entrance and link between the main hospital and new Emergency Department, where you will soon start to see a new glass curtain wall being installed.
+We are also continuing work on the new main entrance and link between the main hospital and new Emergency Department.

 I’m coming to Grimsby Hospital – what do I need to know?